What is affair recovery?

 The strongest couples use infidelity as a tool to deepen their intimate bond.
 If you want to save your marriage, decide to stubbornly outlast this crisis and choose to thrive instead of merely survive.

-Read Daniel’s ebook on Surviving Affairs.
-Audio available.
+You can read Daniel’s ebook on Surviving Affairs, with audio also available.